Paul Copan

-Paul Copan (/koʊpæn/, born September 26, 1962) is a Christian theologian, analytic philosopher, apologist, and author.
+Paul Copan (/koʊpæn/, born September 26, 1962) is an American Christian theologian, analytic philosopher, apologist, and author.
 He is currently a professor at the Palm Beach Atlantic University and holds the endowed Pledger Family Chair of Philosophy and Ethics.
 He has written and edited over 45 books in the area of philosophy of religion, apologetics, theology, and ethics in the Bible.
 He has contributed a great number of articles to various professional journals and has written many essays for edited books.
 For six years he served as the president of the Evangelical Philosophical Society.

 Early life and education

 Paul Copan's father, Valery Copan, was of Ukrainian origin, and his mother, Valtraut (Kirsch) Copan, was born in Riga, Latvia.
 He was born in Cleveland, Ohio and then moved to Connecticut as a teenager.

 From 1980 to 1984, he attended Columbia International University and earned a B.A. degree in biblical studies.
 Copan attended Trinity International University, where he received his M.A. in philosophy of religion, as well as his M.Div. at Trinity International.
 Copan received the Prof. C.B.
 Bjuge Award for a thesis that “evidences creative scholarship in the field of Biblical and Systematic Theology.”

 In May 2000, Copan received his Ph.D. in philosophy of religion from Marquette University in Milwaukee, Wisconsin.
 His dissertation topic was "The Moral Dimensions of Michael Martin’s Atheology: A Critical Assessment."